 Talamore Golf Resort’s fun 19th hole offers a wide section of beer and cocktails, outstanding cuisine and numerous flat-screen TVs in a comfortable setting overlooking The New Course’s gorgeous finishing hole.
 Also serves up a weekend breakfast bar featuring the best southern and traditional favorites, including the famed “Dollie Llama” waffle station with toppings galore.

 Mr. B’s Lounge

-Once run by Donald Ross, the famed Pine Crest Inn has been owned and managed by the Barrett Family for more than four decades.
+Once run by Donald Ross, the famed Pine Crest Inn has been owned and managed by the Barrett Family for more than six decades.
 Mr. B’s Lounge is named after the family patriarch.
 Located just off the lobby, this watering hole is a local favorite and has been voted America’s best 19th hole.
 The memorabilia in the bar and lobby are worth a stop-in, as are the front-porch rocking chairs and cozy ambience.

 Visit and relax with one of the craft beers or fine spirits offered at this welcoming pub known to its regulars as simply, “OD’s.”
 The “home of the proper pint” and “one of the least expensive pours in town” also features one of the most inviting outside patio areas to enjoy on a sunny day.
 Other fun weekly events include Trivia Tuesday and Live Band Karaoke.

 Pik N’ Pig

 Cars and planes taxi up for cold beer and hickory-smoked BBQ at this home-style joint attached to a small airport.
 Sit outside watching planes land and takeoff.
 Pik N’ Pig cooks their “Q” with hickory and natural hardwood charcoal — three generations of love, sweat and tears, all on one delicious plate.
 Cash only.